“Perhaps, perhaps my love”

 Perhaps, perhaps my love

-She and I were willing to dance on open floor and allow the madness of song and dance
+She and I were willing to dance on open floor and allow the calmness of song and dance

 to make us believe in the ambrosia of love and hope.